connorfcruz/cruz-connor-portfolio/docs/networking/assignment4.md

 Below is some useful terminology when dealing with patches:

-- Vulnerability - weaknes in software/hardware
+- Vulnerability - weakness in software/hardware
 - Exploit - code/action that takes advantage of a vulnerability
-- Zero-Day - a flaw which hckers discoer before developers are aware of it
+- Zero-Day - a flaw which hackers discover before developers are aware of it
 - In the Wild - an exploit actively being used by hackers in real life

 There are two major ways to update software, those being *automatic* and *manual*.